TerraRoot/Mustanq/README.md

 3d printable RC car, intended to be robust and simple

 # TODO
--BOM
+- BOM
--Instructions
+- Instructions
--assembly video
+- Assembly video
--vector drawings of each part for reproduction purposes
+- Vector drawings of each part for reproduction purposes